 Once we lose our heart of service to others, and that from proper and wholesome motives, we become part of the problem.
 Our self respect depends on having a contribution, and one for the betterment of others!

-Is there any chance of restoring real hope to our chances of getting a cone at McDonalds?
+Is there any chance of restoring real hope to the likelihood of getting a cone at McDonalds?

 Depends, I guess.